-This sauce will blow. your. socks. off.
-It is the definition of a crowd pleaser and I have never served it to anyone that didn't immediately fall in love with it.
+But be ready because this sauce will blow. your. socks. off.
+It is the definition of obsession and it is a total crowd pleaser, I have never served it to anyone that didn't immediately fall in love with it.

 - Salt & Pepper